Disappearance of Melanie Ethier: Local suspects

-Several key oversights in the investigation may also point to the possibility that a police officer or someone associated with the police department was responsible for the crime, and the resulting errors made by investigators were to cover up their involvement.
-One witness has alleged that in the days prior to her disappearance, a police officer had asked around town about Melanie Ethier as though concerned for her well-being.

 White supremacist groups were active in the Temiskaming area in the 1990s, and Ethier's disappearance was considered a likely hate crime in the early days of the investigation.
 Before Ethier went missing she was one of only three Black girls in New Liskeard; following her disappearance, the other girls were placed under police surveillance in case they were targeted next.
 In an interview for the investigative podcast The Next Call, one of the men who had been with Ethier the night of 28 September 1996 described New Liskeard as a "discriminatory ... old hick town" and recalled instances of homophobic harassment against a local teenager from around the time of the disappearance.
 In another interview for the same podcast, Melanie's younger sister, Jessie Ethier, describes having to change schools often to get away from racist abuse before finally switching to homeschooling, and has since moved to Southern Ontario to avoid having to raise her own children in such an environment.

 According to locals, there was a known fishing spot located under the Armstrong Street bridge, accessible by foot paths in the area.
 It is possible a witness or suspect may have been night fishing for walleye at the time of the disappearance.